KamilaPurymska/Trapped/README.md

 ## Description
 The Trapped project is a simple game where the goal is to score 15 points in order to win the game.
-There are three types of obcticles falling from top of the canvas randomly: "good" ones - giving the points, "bad" ones - reducing lifes, and the third ones reducing a game area width if they are not catched.
+There are three types of obsticles falling from the top of the canvas (randomly): "good" ones - giving the points, "bad" ones - reducing lifes, and the third ones reducing a game area width if they are not catched.
 Player is moving left and right to avoid enemies or catch the alliances.
-Game finish when: the player socores 15 poins - win, runs out of lifes or trapped between walls - lose.
+Game finishes when: the player socores 15 poins - win, runs out of lifes or trapped between walls - lose.

 ## MVP (DOM - CANVAS)